galloanna/linkma/README.md

 This project was created as a supplemental application material for a Design Engineer role at LinkedIn.

+Linkma is a Figma plugin that generates editable, prototypable Figma components using a combination of design tokens, component instances, markup, and JavaScript.
+Linkma is meant to expedite internal workflows for UX, Product Design, Design Systems, or similar teams.

+The plugin currently generates LinkedIn Post components.

 <img src="https://user-images.githubusercontent.com/61474460/229335152-e2ee9e58-4b55-488c-8f5d-282feae1646d.png" width="60%" alt="" />

 ## ✔️ Features